HOW WOULD BUILDING OUR OWN WIRED FIBER NETWORK LIMIT WIRELESS 5G?

 Private telecoms will keep doing business where you live, but they may be less inclined to invest in the fiber needed as a backbone for wireless 5G when there is already a community-owned fiber network established that they cannot control or monopolize.
 Private industry exists to generate profit.
-Only government will build and regulate a wired network in the public interest.
+Only government or a community-owned cooperative will build and regulate a wired network in the public interest.

 Knowledge is Purchasing Power

 The public interest lies in the establishment of stable long-term physical telecommunications infrastructure, not in the ephemeral latest wireless application or generation.
 As awareness of the health and environmental effects of wireless networks grow, there will be a market-driven shift to reliance on wired networks.